There might be affiliate links in this post. If you click on a link and make a purchase, I receive a small commission. Read my disclosure policy here.

 Celebrity Will Smith has a show on Facebook devoted to his adventures globe trotting around the world and trying daredevil-like activities.

 He jumped out of a helicopter that was flying over the Grand Canyon for his 50th birthday.

-If you’re wondering what a bucket list is, why it’s important and how to make one, I’ll explain.
+If you’re wondering what this is all about, why it’s important and how to make a realistic bucket list, I’ll explain.

 You might also want to carry out some of the bigger ideas on your travel bucket list especially if you’re not yet tied to paying a mortgage or taking care of a family.
 This is just an example, but many phases of life are fleeting, though you don’t necessarily realize it at the time.
 You want to take advantage of the opportunities that present themselves.